 The Institute welcomes disabled visitors and is accessible for wheelchair users.
 There is suitable parking on site, ramped entrances, wide corridors and safe stairwells in case of fire.
 The office accommodation, seminar/lecture rooms and communal areas are accessible to wheelchair users by lift and there are separate toilet provisions for disabled people on each floor.
-However, the library has a mezzanine level that is accessed via stairs - please ask a member of library staff if you need assistance.
 Both seminar rooms have been fitted with an induction loop.
 The Institute has accessible housing available in wheelchair-friendly apartments with wet-room showering facilities.
-For more information, please contact the Administrator at firstname.lastname@example.org.
+For more information, please contact the Administrator at administrator[at]newton.ac[dot]uk.

 Entry Cards and Keys:

 On arrival, Visiting Fellows and Programme Participants are issued an entry card that will enable them to enter the building at any time by the front and rear entrances.
-The entry card will also allow access to the library when it is not staffed.
 Use of doors without an entry card between 17:00 and 09:00 and at weekends or public holidays will result in the sounding of the intruder alarm and security will be summoned automatically.

 It is not possible to issue workshop participants with an entry card.

 Those visitors allocated an office space will be issued with the office key.
 You are advised to lock your office and windows when it is likely to be unoccupied.
 A warden from the University Security Office secures the building each night, locking all office doors and windows.
 Visitors should ensure they have their key with them after 19:00 to avoid being locked out of their offices.
 The warden may check the building at various times during the night.

 If you lose your key or entry card, please inform Reception immediately.